yashaswini-s4/reflection/README.md

 **Axis 3 — Orientation:** Informed by Growth Mindset (Dweck).
 The "do differently tomorrow" and gratitude questions orient toward forward motion and appreciation.

 ---

-## AI Usage Disclosure

-Claude (claude.ai) was used to structure the tree and write the code.
-No AI runs in the final app.
-Zero API calls in index.html.

----